hpi-schul-cloud/schulcloud-nextcloud/README.md

 The custom image configures the nextcloud instance and uses environment variables for configuration.
 These env variables can be used e.g. for installing, enabling and disabling plugins.

+## Build Container
+Pushed tag ``` git tag x.y.z``` triggers the workflow which pushes the image to ghcr for dev image and dockerhub for production image.

 ## Build Container locally

 You have the choice between helm and docker-compose to setup your schulcloud-nextcloud instance locally.